-During the second quarter of 2022, a consulting agreement was signed, on arm's-length terms, with the company R Linder Consulting, which is owned by Board member Ragnar Linder.
+During the second quarter of 2022, a consulting agreement was signed, on arm's-length terms, with the company Tegnér Biotech Consulting AB, which is owned by Board member Ragnar Linder.
 The agreement covers consulting services related to business development.
-During the third quarter of 2023 the fee for consulting services totaled SEK 23,000 and the total for the period January to September was SEK 72 thousand.
+During the first quarter of 2024 the fee for consulting services totaled SEK 9,000.